-If we could piece the veil of time and then the hearts of those long gone who dreamed to create and play with music and dance and art and clay.
-A dedicate of our time and creativity to those forgotten spirits.
+If we could pierce the veil of time and then the hearts of those long gone who dreamed to create and play with music, dance, art and clay.
+A dedication of our time and creativity to those forgotten spirits.
 Imagine if a connection could be made and music could heal that part of them That they may soar on wings of grace.
 I guess it’s presumptuous to not think they are soaring already.

 What of the girl from the middle ages, the renaissance or some other far distant time.
 From eager means, her family worked the earth.
 One special day her father took her to town, a summer solstice celebration was taking place.
-She heard live music for the first time and her spirit soared as the sonority enveloped her soul.
-She saw heart moving artwork and painters making new ones, dancers in flight next to poetry readings.
+She heard live music for the first time and her spirit soared as the sounds enveloped her soul.
+She saw artwork and painters at the eisle.
+Dancers mid flight next to poetry readings.
 Hands shaping spinning clay.
 It was all new to her.
 She wanted to create like this but was born in the wrong time with no means to pursue except to dream.
 And she dreamt of that day for years to come.
 And those dreams are finally returning to lift her soul.
 What if…

 This morning as I sat outside, quieting my mind from the parade of thoughts.
 My attention was on listening to the natural soundfield that was present.
 Not adding anything but just hearing.
 Sounds emerged 360 degrees around me.
 I was hearing the front field, which ones were more left, right and then above and behind.
 When the stream of thoughts subsided, I was left just “hearing”.
 It was clear how much this can help in ones playing.
 Listening more to the musicians as the running commentary fades.
 Merging with the sound and getting inside it all.
 Seems easy but for me a daily challenge that I’ll keep working on.
 Just being aware of it.
 Getting off the buss of guilt, comparisions, judgements, criticisms and the whole lot.
 It’s what meditation points to and each have to find for oneself.
 Inner peace and calm that effects the outer in positive ways.
 Inner space creates space in ones playing.

 When you love what you are doing in the moment, clock time often dissolves.
 Albert Einstein was able to distill so many areas of life to their essential core.
-In his eloquent letter to his son, he hit’s it right on the mark.
+In an eloquent letter he penned to his son, he hit’s it right on the mark.
 I always loved that he had a great sense of humor and his humanity shined through, never pigeon holing him into some cold intellectual buried in academia.
-His observations about playing what you love as opposed to what someone may want you to play is key to developing owns on individuality.
-I believe if one can couple working on what you love and if that love can find it’s way into all sorts of studies to develop your musicality, your abilities on your craft will increase exponentially.
-Whether a combination of technique building exercises, improvisational studies or learning all sorts of music in different genres etc. I’ll cover in more detail key areas to work on as the list is extensive and beyond the scope of this short blog.
+His observations about playing what you love as opposed to what someone may want you to play is key to developing owns individuality.
+Exploring ones instrument with the freedom of a child through many paths (technique building, phrase developing, improvisation, form study etc.) Whatever way suits the day to pursue musically, doing so with peace, love and pure wide eyed abandin will fastrack your development in all those areas of your playing.

-The many paths of working on one’s playing can be done in a creative way.
+Unlimited are the creative and challenging paths of working on one’s playing.
 Leaving behind the old model of playing scales or rudiments, incessantly non-stop.
 A dichotomy arises, because there is value in playing and holding steady a technical exercise.
 As a drummer, holding a groove is paramount and a student can gain much by playing a specific exercise along with a metronome.
 In my practicing( It becomes less practicing and more playing) I like to bring an improvisational exploratory layer to any specific study, once one is capable of playing it well.
 Endless possibilities of morphing and developing arise.
 Spontaneous composition.
 But one has to find it for oneself.
 Even with the aid of a good teacher.
 That is the key to so much in life.
 The map points but the experience is the experience that can never be quite understood mentally.
-Many great songs the seeds of which emerged not my saying ” I am going to write a song or some other composition now” but by free association, by impromptu improvisation on some idea that lead to a musical gem worthy of further development.
+Many great songs the seeds of which emerged not by saying ” I am going to write a song now” but by free association, by impromptu improvisation on some idea, following a huntch, that may lead to a musical gem worthy of further development.

 My dear Albert,